 Warm Up Time

-There is a 5 minute warm up allowed before a match starts and then 5 minutes warm up between sets unless both captains agree to begin play earlier.
+In general, there is a 5 minute warm up before a match starts and then 5 minutes warm up between sets unless both captains agree to different warm up times.
+We request all captains be flexible in allowing additional warm up time at the start of a match if requested.

 Warm Up Courts